-Leonardo da Vinci (1452 – 1519) is one the world’s greatest thinkers, artists and philosophers.
+Leonardo da Vinci (1452 – 1519) is one of the world’s greatest thinkers, artists and philosophers.
 In several different fields, from science to astronomy, he proved to be both innovative and several centuries ahead of his contemporaries.
-He is considered to be a key person in the birth of the European renaissance period, which saw a flowering of new ideas, scientific discoveries and creation of beautiful art.
+He is considered to be a key person in the birth of the European Renaissance period, which saw a flowering of new ideas, scientific discoveries and creation of beautiful art.

 Short Biography of Leonardo da Vinci